 First, the Garden Huckleberry is NOT in any way related to the blueberry.
 Blueberries, Bilberries, and Cranberries are in one family and the nightshades are in another family all together.

 There is also a lot of confusion about the "Wonderberry" - quite justified though.
 About a century ago, Luther Burbank introduced a hybrid using the garden huckleberry and another edible nightshade, naming his creation the Sunberry.
+To his consternation, the distributer decided to rename the plant Wonderberry, and to his further frustration other nurseries started selling Garden Huckleberries under the name Wonderberry.
+(To further add to the confusion, you will sometimes see Wonderberries sold as Huckleberries.)

 FYI, the name scientific name given to the Wonderberry by Burbank was Solanum burbankii